 The City continues to receive complaints from tenants over the years.
 City Council members also hear complaints from the community regarding substandard living units and properties.
 In addition, CAL-OES inspectors who were here in January conducting earthquake-related inspections informed the City that they inspected a fairly significant number of substandard dwelling units.
+Habitat for Humanity has also expressed concerns regarding the substandard units within the City.
 Many tenants will not report substandard conditions because of the fear of losing their housing.
+On the other hand, some tenants do not properly maintain the units they live in or the property the units are on.